 Intentionally plan activities and lessons that offer students a chance to work together.
 This gives them the opportunity to practice being kind and being supportive of each other.
 I know teachers never have any extra time, but planning and allowing students to participate in these activities is definitely not time wasted.
 Invest this time with your students and have fun!
 If you are looking for a great team-building activity, check out Save Fred.
 I highly recommend this activity and a printable resource that can be found in my Teachers Pay Teachers Store.

+Create and promote a Kindness Club!
 A kindness chain is a fun way to get students excited about intentionally being kind to others.
 Each time you see or hear a student being kind, a link is added to the kindness chain.
 Once so many links have been earned, a reward is given.
 The reward could be whatever you choose and doesn’t have to be pricey.
 Consider 10 minutes of extra recess time or free drawing time.
+You can customize the rewards to fit your needs and to the liking of your students.

 Teacher Tip: Use the punch cards below to help promote kindness.
 Each act of kindness receives a "punch" on each student's punch card.
+You can purchase a badge holder from Amazon or Walmart and allow students to wear during the day.
+This would be helpful for a teacher to quickly give a punch when needed.
+You wouldn't have to take time for students to get out or find their punch card.
 Use this as an opportunity to teach responsibility and encourage students to keep up with their punch cards.
+It's a win, win!
+Teaching kindness and responsibility!

 Everyone loves to be a part of a cool club!
 Create The Kindness Club in your classroom.
 This kindness challenge could include tracking each time a student shows an act of kindness.
 At the end of the month or grading period (when report cards are dispersed), a kindness reward certificate is provided by the teacher.
 Remember, teaching kindness to students doesn’t have to be over the top.
 Just make sure you are intentionally promoting and modeling kindness when teaching kindness to students.